 Courts no longer favor the traditional bias of giving the legal father’s surname to the child in cases where the couple was not married.
 Instead, the courts favor the parent with sole legal or exercising sole physical custody.
 Therefore, the mother may be granted a request to change the child’s surname.

 Factors Not Considered by New Jersey Courts

 Even if the couple was married, there is no presumption of favor to either the mother or father.
 The courts instead use different considerations — such as the child’s preference, how long they have used and associated with that surname, etc. Regardless if one parent has sole legal or physical custody, the courts will not consider that when determining if a parent can legally change the surname for their children.
 This standard was established in 2012 when a case came before the Appellate Division of New Jersey Superior Court.

 Changing Your Child’s Surname – Speak with a Family Law Attorney

 If you wish to change your child’s surname, speak with your divorce or custody attorney to explore your options.
-The attorneys at Romanowski Law Offices can assist you with your child’s name change during a free consultation.
+The attorneys at Romanowski Law Offices can assist you with your child’s name change during an expert consultation.
 Contact us online or call 732-603-8585 to schedule your appointment.